15 Best FromSoftware Games Ever Released

 The first game debuted as a graphical experiment based on King’s Field 3 visuals.
 Later on, the second game expanded on that, and was created around the theme of “quiet horror”.
 Lastly, the third game used a different engine that attempted to mimic realistic graphics not seen in other previous titles.
 Echo Night: Nebula still looks and plays impressive to this day.

-The Echo Night series casts you in the role of Richard who’s pursuing a magical artifact.
+The Echo Night series casts you in the role of Richard who’s pursuing a magical artefact.
 Richard is capable of interacting with ghosts which aren’t normally visible to ordinary people.
 Similar to games such as Amnesia: The Dark Descent, Echo Night puts heavy emphasis on exploration and puzzle-solving.

 You can either buy the trilogy from eBay or emulate it legally by using the DuckStation emulator.
 The game works perfectly fine, and as always, the choice is always yours.